What if EXXON is the Next NVIDIA? The Game Changer Nobody Sees Coming

 Why Growth is Dead

-This isn’t future speculation - it’s current policy.
-Governments are forcing capital into energy, manufacturing, commodities, and physical infrastructure because growth doesn’t exist anywhere else.
+Capital is being forced into energy, manufacturing, commodities, and physical infrastructure because growth doesn’t exist anywhere else.

-The rotation isn’t coming.
-It’s already happening.
+The rotation is already happening.

 The Global Energy Crisis